Pineal gland metastasis

 Pineal metastases are usually asymptomatic unless a certain volume is reached, then causing a local mass effect that may manifest as a Parinaud syndrome or increased intracranial pressure symptoms related to obstructive hydrocephalus 1,3.

-Pineal gland metastases are mostly due to spread of primary carcinomas of the 1:
+Pineal gland metastases are mostly due to the spread of primary carcinomas of the 1:

 - gastrointestinal tract